keygen-sh/keygen-cli/README.md

 # Keygen CLI

+For all available commands and options, run `keygen --help`.

 ## Generate a key pair

 Generate an Ed25519 public/private key pair.
 The private key will be used to